Acoustic scattering by impedance screens/cracks with fractal boundary: well-posedness analysis and boundary element approximation: Problem statement and well-posedness analysis

-Provided that $\lambda^\pm$ and $(\lambda+\lambda^-)^{-1}$ are sufficiently regular to be multipliers on $H^{\pm 1/2}(\Gamma)$, which holds e.g.\ when they are elements of $W^{1,\infty}(\Gamma)$ (cf.\ \cite[Theorem 3.20]{McLean}), the well-posedness analysis of \cite{ben2013application} appears to be valid, albeit under an implicit regularity assumption on $\Gamma$.
-No explicit regularity assumption on $\Gamma$ is stated in \cite{ben2013application}, but we provided sufficient conditions on $\Gamma$ for the well-posedness of the BVP \eqref{eq:HE}-\eqref{eq:BC} in Theorem \ref{Thm2}.
-To see where the analysis breaks down for non-smooth $\Gamma$, we note that in \cite{ben2013application} the fact that the operator $\widetilde{A}$ is Fredholm of index zero is established by decomposing where
+Provided that $\lambda^\pm$ and $(\lambda^++\lambda^-)^{-1}$ are sufficiently regular to be multipliers on $H^{\pm 1/2}(\Gamma)$, which holds e.g.\ when they are elements of $W^{1,\infty}(\Gamma)$ (cf.\ \cite[Theorem 3.20]{McLean}), the well-posedness analysis of \cite{ben2013application} appears to be valid, albeit under an implicit regularity assumption on $\Gamma$.
+No explicit regularity assumption on $\Gamma$ is stated in \cite{ben2013application}, but to see where the analysis breaks down for non-smooth $\Gamma$, we note that in \cite{ben2013application} the fact that the operator $\widetilde{A}$ is Fredholm of index zero is established by decomposing where

 and showing that $\widetilde A_0$ is invertible and $\widetilde A_1$ is compact.
 A necessary condition for $\widetilde A_0$ to be invertible is that $|_\Gamma:\widetilde{H}^{-1/2}(\Gamma) \to H^{-1/2}(\Gamma)$ is injective.
 This is satisfied for smooth (e.g. Lipschitz) $\Gamma$, but fails in general.
 In particular, it fails when $\widetilde{H}^{-1/2}(\Gamma)=H^{-1/2}_{\overline\Gamma}$ but $H^{-1/2}_{\partial \Gamma}\neq\{0\}$, as is the case for the examples studied in \S\ref{sec:BEMegs}, including the classical Koch snowflake.